Sleep apnea: The danger of not sleeping well

 - Central sleep apnea occurs due to a neurological condition: your brain stops telling your lungs to breathe

-- Obstructive sleep apnea occurs when the muscles that hold the airways open relax, leading to the collapse of the airways
+- Obstructive sleep apnea occurs when the muscles that hold the airways open relax too much, leading to the collapse of the airways

 OSA is a very common condition.
 In fact, about 2 million Canadians suffer from this form of sleep apnea.
 Although most people who suffer from obstructive sleep apnea are overweight men in their 50s or older, it can affect anyone.

-OSA can also be associated with TMJ.
-Because the tissues of the airway hang on the jaw for support when the muscles relax, a poorly aligned jaw can increase the chances of your airway becoming obstructed during sleep.
+OSA is also associated with TMJ.
+Because the tissues of the airway hang on the jaw for support when the muscles relax, a poorly aligned jaw can increase the likelihood that the airway will close during sleep.

 Symptoms of OSA